What Is a 3-Em Dash? (and When to Use It and How to Insert It)

 • A 3-em dash can be used to indicate more than one author(s), editor(s), or translator(s), but only if their names are given in the exact same order in the preceding entry.

-• Alphabetize the bibliography entries by title of the work.
+• Alphabetize the bibliography entries by title.

 • Do not use the underscore symbol in place of a 3-em dash.